 Ask SCRAPS!
 (FAQs)

-Dogs are given Duramune Max 5 - a distemper combination vaccine, and Bordetella Vaccine for kennel cough prevention.
+Every dog impounded here at SCRAPS is given Duramune Max 5 - a distemper combination vaccine, and Bordetella Vaccine for kennel cough prevention.

 Cats are given Fel-O-Guard Plus 3 - Feline Rhinotracheitis-calici-panleukopenia Vaccine.

 All animals are checked multiple times a day by our staff and placed in our special quarantine room at the first sign of any illness.

 Are training classes offered?

 Free basic dog obedience classes are offered the 1st, and 3rd Saturday of each month.
 Please call SCRAPS in advance to sign up for the class which begins at 11:00 a.m.
 The classes are taught here at the Regional Facility located at 6815 E. Trent.

 Can I relinquish my pet to the animal shelter?

 You can relinquish your pet at SCRAPS if you live in unincorporated Spokane County or the Cities of Spokane, Spokane Valley, Fairfield, Deer Park, Liberty Lake, Millwood, and Cheney.
 There is a release fee for taking owner-surrendered animals.
 SCRAPS cannot promise adoption if the animal passes the temperament evaluation.

 Do I have to license my indoor cats?